 Tax season can be particularly stressful for small business accountants.
-With numerous regulations and deductions to consider, it’s easy to make mistakes that could cost your clients money or lead to audits.
-In this article, we’ll explore common tax pitfalls that small business accountants should be aware of to ensure smooth sailing during tax season.
-Whether you’re a seasoned pro or just starting out, knowing what to avoid can help you become a more effective accountant.
+With numerous regulations and deductions to consider, it’s easy to make tax mistakes that could cost your clients money or lead to audits.
+In this article, we’ll explore common tax mistakes and pitfalls that small business accountants should be aware of to ensure smooth sailing during tax season.
+Whether you’re a seasoned pro or just starting out, knowing what tax mistakes to avoid can help you become a more effective accountant.

 1. Neglecting To Keep Accurate Records